Azure Functions#

 yes

-The name generated in the step 5 of the installation
+Storage account name.
+The name generated in step 4 of the installation if you followed these instructions

 azure_storage